-When it comes to mold in your home, we expect there to be many questions.
+When it comes to mold in your home, there may be a few questions.
 How does it get there?
 How do I get rid of it?
-What can I do to prevent mold?
+What can I do to prevent it?
 Is it dangerous?

 Search for Possible Areas:

-Look throughout your home and look for areas moisture or leaks could possibly occur.
+Look throughout your home and be aware of areas where moisture or water leaks could possibly occur.
 Is the basement flooding?
 Is there constant condensation in the kitchen window?
+Do you see water or feel dampness somewhere in your home on a regular basis?
+Any of these scenarios could be the start of a mold problem.

 If it’s Wet, Dry it Now!